 This leaves you with an important question: What should you compare your processes against?

 The answer lies in checking out the guidelines of specific standards or regulations you need to comply with.
-For instance, if you’re looking to get HIPAA compliant, it’s clear that your first focal point should be patient data security and management.
-You’ll set up an automated system for monitoring electronic health records (EHRs), access to servers, and other mandated controls.
+For example, if you need HIPAA compliance automation, your focal point should be personal health information (PHI) security and integrity as well as the scope of systems, people, and locations that are involved with it.

 Step 2: Plan process automation